Stephen Hurray 8/10/2019

 Evidently what he knew about Stephen was from his father

-Emil and that was hazzy.
-I heard from the college was that he was a
+Emil and that was hazy.
+Rumor has it that he was a

 novitiate and that he had typhus and died and he could not be sent home because